 Value for Money – This process has resulted in an average cost saving of 30%, nationally this equates to over £10 million over a two-year period.
 Additionally, the standardisation of uniforms across trusts means staff transferring would not require new uniforms, further reducing expenditure.
 By engaging with our Implementation and Adoption team, each trust can access our bespoke financial tool to establish the exact impact on their budget.
 This tool requires only the number of staff, current uniform costs, and allocation rate to compute the potential savings.

 Sustainability – The fabric is constructed utilising only cotton sourced through the Better Cotton Initiative (BCI), and our suppliers are committed to ensuring high standards of health and wellbeing throughout the supply chain and will be audited to ensure compliance.
 In addition, the NHS National Healthcare Uniform will use 100% recycled polyester content, providing a clear example of carbon reduction.
-The awarded suppliers will support trusts in recycling redundant uniforms and have created solutions to help minimise the use of single-use packaging.
+The recycling of redundant uniforms is not included in the garment cost to ensure that fair garment comparison can be made when establishing the financial impact or savings of adopting the new uniform.
+Where trusts do not have existing arrangements both of our awarded suppliers can provide details of a third party provider who can compliantly recycle redundant garments and provide estimated costings.
+Recycling of garments can be discussed with trusts on an individual basis during the implementation process.
 These efforts reflect a commitment to fighting climate change and promoting overall sustainability.

 Inclusive for all wearers – Our new NHS National Uniform has been designed with a universal appeal and cultural sensitivity, ensuring every member of our diverse workforce feels recognised and valued.
 We’ve replaced traditional sizing with a non-gender-specific system (for example U1, U2, U3) empowering all individuals to choose uniforms that reflect their identities.
 This inclusive strategy strengthens our workforce and resonates throughout the communities we serve.
 This range also includes matching cultural wear, so all colleagues across the healthcare family will be able to wear it with pride.